hirosystems/platform-template-fundraising-dapp/README.md

 ### Launching on Mainnet

-When you're ready to launch your NFT marketplace officially:
+When you're ready to launch your app:

 1. Ensure you have real STX tokens for deployment and transaction costs
 2. Update your deployment configuration to target Mainnet